 A composition is the definition of a renderable asset.
 It consists of a React component, width, height, FPS and a duration.
-It can be registered in the Remotion Preview by rendering a
+It can be registered in the Remotion Studio by rendering a

 <Composition> (to render video or audio render target) or a

 <Sequence> is a built-in component that manipulates the time for its children.
 For example, you might have an animation that starts at frame

 0. If you would like to delay the animation, rather than refactoring the animation, you can wrap it in a

 <Sequence> and define a delay using the

 Using a sequence, you can also trim the start and end of an animation by passing the